Eye Guess: Punch Lines (1979)

-A pilot was shot for a revival of Eye Guess and was pitched to local stations by syndicator Metromedia for the 1980 season in December 1979.
-Called Punch Lines and also hosted by Bill Cullen, the premise of the game is that eight comedic performers held "punch lines" which would complete statements that the host would read to the two celebrity-contestant teams.
+In December 1979, a pilot was shot for a revival of Eye Guess and was pitched to local stations by syndicator Metromedia Producers Corporation for the 1980 season.
+Called Punch Lines and also hosted by Bill Cullen, the premise of the game was for eight comedic performers to hold "punch lines" that would complete statements that the host would read to the two celebrity-contestant teams.
 As with Eye Guess, the object was to remember where the correct punch line was located.
-Similar to the likes of Match Game and Hollywood Squares, the humor came out of the comically mismatched answers and over-the-top line readings given by the performers.
-Some of the celebrities that were featured in the pilot were Joyce Bulifant, Fred Grandy and Edie McClurg.
+Similar to Match Game and Hollywood Squares, the humor came from the comically mismatched answers and over-the-top line readings given by the performers.
+Some of the celebrities who were featured in the pilot were Joyce Bulifant, Fred Grandy and Edie McClurg.

-While the show failed to sell in America, two years later, the show was sold in the U.K. for ITV and had a successful three-year run with Lennie Bennett as its host from January 3, 1981, until December 22, 1984.
-In addition, Bennett would later go on hosting the U.K. adaptation of another Bob Stewart-created game show Chain Reaction as Lucky Ladders running on the same network from March 21, 1988, until May 14, 1993.
+Although the show failed to sell in America, it was sold two years later in the U.K. for ITV and had a successful three-year run with Lennie Bennett as its host from January 3, 1981, until December 22, 1984.
+In addition, Bennett would also host the U.K. adaptation of another Bob Stewart-created game show, Chain Reaction, as Lucky Ladders, running on the same network from March 21, 1988, until May 14, 1993.

-Two years later, a pilot for an Australian adaptation of the show, hosted by Jeremy Kewley was shot for the Seven Network on August 20, 1986.
+Two years later, a pilot for an Australian adaptation of the show, hosted by Jeremy Kewley, was shot for the Seven Network on August 20, 1986.
 However, like its American counterpart, the series failed to sell.

 Eye Q (1988)

 Another pilot was shot for a revival of Eye Guess at CBS Television City in August 1988.
 Called Eye Q and hosted by Henry Polic II, the premise of the game was slightly different.
-Two couples played against each other and instead of being shown the answers at the beginning of the game, they were revealed as the game went along.
-This made the game more like Concentration, as instead of simply recalling where an answer was based on what was shown at the beginning of the round the couples had to remember where the answer was once revealed.
+Two couples played against each other, but instead of being shown the answers at the beginning of the game, they were revealed as the game progressed.
+This made the game more like Concentration, for instead of simply recalling where an answer was based on what was revealed at the beginning of the round, the couples had to remember where the answer was after it was revealed.

 The winning couple won $500 and a chance to win up to $50,000 in a bingo-based bonus game.
 Sixteen numbers were randomly scrambled before the bonus game, and the result of the scramble was hidden behind the winning team.
-They had a choice of eight of the numbers, with the object being to form a vertical, horizontal, or diagonal line.
-Completing a line won the couple a cash jackpot, which on the pilot had reached $11,000.
-If the line was completed with the first four numbers the couple chose, they won $50,000.
+They had a choice of eight of the numbers, and the object was to form a vertical, horizontal or diagonal line.
+On completing a line, the couple won a cash jackpot, which, on the pilot, had reached $11,000.
+If the line was completed with the first four numbers that the couple chose, they won $50,000.